Shed Studios: Advertising jingles

 Both Norris and Roskilly were, by now, working full time for Blackberry Productions, a young radio and tv production facility.
 Blackberry offered the use of their largest studio for a small rental and so the Shed equipment was set up there and the company started making advertising jingles, children's story records, and a few private band recordings.
-Jingle productions were not new to Rhodesia, but there was a need for more complex multi-tracked productions, and Martin & Steve were quick to respond.
+Jingle productions were not new to Rhodesia, but there was a need for more complex multi-tracked productions, and Norris & Roskilly were quick to respond.
 After the Blackberry day-job, advertising work was handled late into the evenings.
 Neil Thain had pulled out fairly early on, moving to Johannesburg and as the volume of advertising work increased, the number of hours available in the evenings soon became insufficient.
-Mounting pressure for even more studio time by 1979 resulted in the company leasing 380 sq m on the top floor of Park House, Park Street and the business moved into a self-built but purpose-built professional studio premises.
-Studio 1 was a comparatively large studio, comprising 6m x 6m control rooms and 12m x 8m live room.
-These were difficult times personally, as Martin Norris had to fulfill his army call-up duties every 6 weeks.
-This left Roskilly alone in the studio to carry on the business as he fortunately had a 5 year exemption from callup, having only recently arrived in the country from the UK.
+Mounting pressure for even more studio time by 1979 resulted in the company leasing 380 sq m on the top floor of Park House, Park Street and the business moved into a self-built, professional studio premises.
+Studio 1 was a comparatively large studio, comprising 6m x 6m Tom Hidley styled control room and 12m x 8m live room, with floating floored drum booth.
+These were difficult times personally, as Martin Norris had to fulfil his army call-up duties every 6 weeks.
+This left Roskilly alone in the studio to carry on the business as he had a 5 year exemption from callup, having only recently arrived in the country from the UK.

 The new studio's first recordings were for the folk singer and advertising Creative Director Clem Tholet.
 Tholet's album Songs of Love and War was a chronicle of his early life.
-Tholet became a good friend of the studios and brought a significant body of his Ad Agency - Matthewman, Banks and Tholet's advertising work to it in the following years, as well as numerous privately produced songs, albums and film tracks.
+Tholet became a good friend of the studios and brought a significant body of his Ad Agency – Matthewman, Banks and Tholet's advertising work to it in the following years, as well as numerous privately produced songs, albums and film tracks.
 But the other ad agencies soon started bringing their work to the studios too, and some classic pieces were written and recorded by Roskilly and Norris.